 French Colonization

-France started colonizing Burkina Faso among other areas of West Africa in the late 19th century.
 They were unable to completely seize authority over the area until 1896.
+France started colonizing Burkina Faso, among other areas of West Africa, in the late 19th century.
 Upper Volta, now Burkina Faso, was used for agricultural needs and joined French West Africa under French control.
 The indigenous people endured terrible treatment by their colonists and were compelled to labor on estates.

 Etymology of Burkina Faso